 Education and Outreach Panel

 Kate Howells is Global Community Outreach Manager for The Planetary Society, and a member of the Space Advisory Board.
 Her work focuses on space outreach and education, with a focus on planetary science and exploration.
 Kate lives in Montreal and is currently pursuing a Master of Arts in Educational Theory at Concordia University.

-Dr. Melissa Battler is Manager of Space Science and Education and Outreach at Mission Control Space Services Inc.
+Dr. Melissa Battler is the Chief Science Officer at Mission Control Space Services Inc.

 She is also an Adjunct Research Professor at Western University, and a visiting lecturer at the International Space University.
 Melissa attained her Ph.D.
 (Planetary Geology) from Western University, and both a diploma in University Teaching and a M.Sc.
 (Geology) from the University of New Brunswick.
 She conducts research in the areas of planetary mission simulations, rover operations, team psychology, and planetary mineralogy, and has played a leadership role in numerous university and space agency-led human and rover analogue missions since 2003.
 Melissa leads development and instruction of the Mission Control Academy experiential learning/rover mission program, and is passionate about pushing the limits of human and robotic space exploration, and inspiring the next generation to join in the adventure!

 Dr. Marianne Mader, Executive Director, Canadian Association of Science Centres